 We recognise that acting in collaboration with other food businesses can potentially have more impact than tackling issues alone.
-Greencore therefore continues to work with colleagues within the industry sector to develop and apply appropriate risk assessment tools for slavery and forced labour in raw material supply chains, in addition to continuing to work with other businesses and stakeholders through the SEDEX Supplier Forum ("SSF"), and maintaining links with the Gangmasters and Labour Abuse Authority ("GLAA") the Association of Labour Providers ("ALP") and Stronger Together.
+In addition to its membership of FNET, Greencore therefore continues to work with other businesses and stakeholders through the SEDEX Supplier Forum ("SSF"), and maintains links with the Gangmasters and Labour Abuse Authority ("GLAA") the Association of Labour Providers ("ALP"), Hope For Justice and Stronger Together.